Complete Your DNS Toolbox With Our Top 4 Recommendations

 2. Ping

-Ping is another DNS tool to have in your toolbox.
+Ping is another valuable DNS tool to have in your toolbox.
 Ping tests the reachability and responsiveness of a host or device on a network.

 How?
 It sends ICMP (Internet Control Message Protocol) echo request packets to a target host and measures the time it takes for the host to respond – think like with sonar technology.
 In short, it checks that a server is online and functional.